 A variety of tutorial services is offered to assist students who are experiencing academic difficulties.
-Individual peer tutors are available at all three campuses for most credit classes.
+Individual peer tutors are available at all three campuses for most credit classes, not covered by walk-in study labs.
 Students are encouraged to apply early in the semester for this service.
 In addition, walk-in tutoring labs are available in a variety of subjects such as English, reading, mathematics, and science.
 Online tutoring is available in basic math, introductory sciences, writing, economics, accounting, and software design.